The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/openers-and-rotation.md

 **Precast**: Sharpcast at -12s and Fire III at -4s > Enochian > Thunder III > Fire IV > clip Triplecast > Fire IV > Pot > Fire IV > Ley Lines > Fire IV > Swiftcast > Despair > MF > Fire IV > Despair > B3 > Sharpcast > Thunder III proc > B4

-This is a reliable opener for especially high spellspeed sets, because it does not rely on having a polyglot stack available in time for Xenoglossy for filler at the end that other openers utilize.
-However, in order to ensure that the thundercloud proc will last long enough to use instead, 3600+ SpS is required.
-Below this threshold, the thundercloud proc can fall off losing you a chunk of damage.
+This is a reliable opener for especially high spellspeed sets, because it does not rely on having a Polyglot stack available in time for Xenoglossy for filler at the end that other openers utilize.
+However, in order to ensure that the Thundercloud proc will last long enough to use instead, 3600+ SpS is required.
+Below this threshold, the Thundercloud proc can fall off losing you a chunk of damage.

 ## Modified JP Opener